ScienceStacks/SciSheets/scipy_proceedings/papers/joseph_hellerstein/scisheets.rst

 .. figure:: ExcelMultiTable.png

-   Student grade data from two departments in the school of engineering. :label:`fig-excel2`
+   Student grade data from two departments in the school of engineering.
+   CSE and Biology are separate tables that are grouped together for convenience of analysis.
+   However, it is difficult to manage them separate, such as insert, delete, and/or hide rows.
+   :label:`fig-excel2`

 2. Complex Data